A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Discussion

 \section{Discussion}

-In this case study, we observed a 3.4\% increase in PM$_{2.5}$ at dump sites in Indonesia in 2018-2019 compared to 2012-2017.
-This effect is on a similar scale to the results of \citet{china_ban_AQ_2022}, who assessed the domestic impacts of China's plastic waste import ban and estimated an average reduction of 3.7 $\mu g/m^3$, corresponding to 8.5\% reduction of overall PM$_{2.5}$ concentrations in China as a result of their 2018 ban.
+In this case study, we observed a 3.3\% average increase in PM$_{2.5}$ at dump sites in Indonesia in 2018-2019 compared to 2012-2017, attributable to China's plastic waste import ban.
+This effect is on a similar scale to the results of \citet{china_ban_AQ_2022}, who assessed the domestic impacts of China's ban and estimated an average reduction of 3.7 $\mu g/m^3$, corresponding to 8.5\% reduction of overall PM$_{2.5}$ concentrations in China as a result of their 2018 ban.
 It makes sense that our observed effect would be smaller, given that Indonesia was only one of the countries to which waste that would otherwise have gone to China was diverted. \citet{china_ban_AQ_2022} similarly did not observe an anticipation effect in mid-2017, when China announced its upcoming ban to the World Trade Organization.

 Methodologically, we demonstrate the viability of pairing spatiotemporal causal inference methods with remotely sensed data products to quantify the air quality impacts of large-scale plastic waste policies via the mechanism of waste burning.
 On the data side, we harmonize areal classifications of open dump sites, cargo ship loitering densities, meteorologic estimates, active fire points, and high-resolution air pollution estimates.
 For the statistical analysis, we combine a multiply-robust estimator for causal exposure-response curves within the difference-in-differences framework with the technique of using pre-intervention years as controls for post-intervention years.
 Additionally, we illustrate the importance of accounting for spatial dependence in the uncertainty quantification stage, and propose a Spatial Weighted Bootstrap approach for doing so.
 Given that there are numerous documented quasi-experiments created by plastic waste policies globally \citep{nicholas_plastics_policy_inventory}, which have largely occurred in countries lacking in-situ air quality monitoring data, we anticipate that the analytic framework developed here can be much more widely applied.